Haskell Monads

 Using Monad

-Here’s an example using the Maybe monad with >>=
+Here’s an example using the Maybe monad with >>= and a do block

 which is syntactical sugar for >>=